Senior Research Associate

 Kirsten has worked as an epidemiologist in both academic and industry settings, including MRC Human Nutrition Research, Oxon epidemiology, UBC, Unilever, University College London and University of Ulster.
 Her previous work has included the development of objective measurements of physical activity into large-scale studies such as wave form accelerometry and heart rate monitoring.
 This involved applying these measurements in observational studies of metabolic diseases with other measures of physical activity and dietary behaviour.
 Kirsten has also evaluated lifestyle interventions in weight management programmes and worked on pharmaco-epidemiology safety and effectiveness studies in large-scale patient studies.

 Kirsten received a MA in Biological Anthropology (1995), MPhil in Epidemiology (1997) and PhD in physical activity epidemiology (2000) from the University of Cambridge.
-She is a UK registered nutritionist (Association for Nutrition, Public Health specialty) and an Honorary Associate Professor at the London School of Hygiene and Tropical Medicine.
-She holds an honorary research contract with Cambridge University Hospitals NHS Foundation Trust and a Public Health Academic Contract with the Department of Health and Social Care.
+She is a UK registered nutritionist (Association for Nutrition, Public Health specialty).
+She holds an honorary research contract with Cambridge University Hospitals NHS Foundation Trust, a Public Health Academic Contract with the Department of Health and Social Care and is a Visiting Research Fellow at the Department of Engineering, University of Cambridge in the Health Systems Design research group.

-WARD-W study assesses the acceptability of a wrist-worn accelerometer to objectively measure physical activity in end-stage renal disease patients at home and whether it could be used to better characterise frailty risk as part of the frailty assessment in patients from the low clearance and dialysis clinic.
+WARD-W study assesses the use of a wrist-worn accelerometer as a remote monitoring technology to objectively measure physical activity in end-stage renal disease patients at home and whether it could be used to identify patients at risk of frailty.

-Fenland COVID-19 study in a population-based study conducted during the COVID-19 pandemic, using telehealth monitoring of symptoms, biomarkers, health behaviours and using a novel remote blood collection method.
+Fenland COVID-19 study was a population-based study conducted during the COVID-19 pandemic, using telehealth monitoring of symptoms, biomarkers, health behaviours and using a novel remote blood collection method.

-CAVA study assesses if dried blood spots, collected either by a finger prick blood test or by the novel OneDraw device, provide the same antibody test result for COVID-19 as venepuncture.
+CAVA study assessed if dried blood spots, collected either by a finger prick blood test or by the novel OneDraw device, provide the same antibody test result for COVID-19 as venepuncture.